albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

 Go to the dock window ``Search`` and follow the steps below:

--  Right-click into the result table and select :ref:`reset-search` |Reset Search| to get rid of all search criteria that may affect the query.
+-  Right-click into the result table and select :ref:`reset-search` |Reset Search| to remove of all search criteria that may affect the query.
 -  Click the menu button |Menu Button| and make sure that the search groups ``Facilities``, ``Runway`` and ``Distance from Mark`` are checked.
 Deselect all others you do not need.